kyma-project/kyma/docs/application-connector/docs/08-03-register-manage-services.md

 To register API with specification URL, replace `api.spec` with `api.specificationUrl`.

->**NOTE** If both api.spec and api.specificationUrl are provided, api.spec will be used due to its higher priority.
+>**NOTE:** If both api.spec and api.specificationUrl are provided, api.spec will be used due to its higher priority.

 See the example of the API part of the request body with specification URL:
 ```
 "api": {